 and other charges that you pay to get the loan.
 For that reason, your APR is usually higher than your interest rate.

 The Monthly Payment is the total of your loan amount's principal and

 interest along with taxes, insurance MI/PMI, and various monthly fees, where applicable.

 The "Cost Over 0" is your closing costs, mortgage insurance, and interest expense after any

 tax deductions over the number of years indicated.

 Reach out anytime and we'll answer any questions you may have.
 (661) 505-4311

 Fred Kreger NLMS # 1850 / 214640 BRE# 01215943 / 01371184

-©2017 American Pacific Mortgage Corporation.
+©2018 American Pacific Mortgage Corporation (NMLS 1850).
 All information contained herein is for informational purposes only and, while every effort has been made to insure accuracy, no guarantee is expressed or implied.
 Any programs shown do not demonstrate all options or pricing structures.
 Rates, terms, programs and underwriting policies subject to change without notice.
 This is not an offer to extend credit or a commitment to lend.
 All loans subject to underwriting approval.
 Some products may not be available in all states and restrictions apply.
-Licensed by the Department of Business Oversight under the CRMLA.
+Equal Housing Opportunity.